What is focaccia art?

 A few tablespoons of oil to coat the bowl that will be used to put the dough in for first rise

-course salt, or finishing salt, I prefer Maldon finishing salt.
+Course salt, or finishing salt, I prefer Maldon finishing salt.

-Optional Toppings:
+Suggested Toppings:

 Here are short guidance videos of the stages of dough formation: